-The advantage of this 4-parameter model is that the near-field dispersion primarily affects the exponential term while long-distance dispersal events affect the power-law.
-Furthermore, this mixed model assumes that these two effects are additive not multiplicative (as derived by WALD and equations 10a,b).
-It is evident that for large $x_1$ , the above dispersal kernel (n>1) will be dominated by
+(Bullock and Clarke 2000).
+The advantage of this four-parameter model is that the near-field dispersion primarily affects the exponential term, while long-distance dispersal events affect the power law.
+Furthermore, this mixed model assumes that these two effects are additive, not multiplicative (as derived by WALD and eqq.
+[10a], [10b]).
+It is evident that for large x_1 , the above dispersal kernel (n > 1) will be dominated by

-$$p(x_1) \sim \frac{1}{x_1^n}$$
+$$p(x_1) \sim \frac{1}{x_1^n}.$$

-Based on data sets for two species (Calluna vulgaris and Erica cinerea) and for a wide range of wind conditions, Bullock and Clarke (2000) reported n ranging from 1.0 to 2.39.
-We note that n was obtained by optimizing the parameters of the mixed model to fit their measured kernels with apparently n=1 a constrained condition (i.e. the optimization may have forced n=0).
-If the likely constrained n=1 are removed, n=1.3-2.38.
-Given the overall uncertainty, the lower limit is sufficiently close to 1.5 suggesting some confidence in the WALD modeled lower limit.
-We also note that when Bullock and Clarke fitted a power-law distribution across the entire data set (rather than the mixed model), the reported values of n were appreciably higher (Table 3) ranging from 2.5-7.69.
+On the basis of data sets for two species (Calluna vulgaris and Erica cinerea) and for a wide range of wind conditions, Bullock and Clarke (2000) reported n ranging from 1.0 to 2.39.
+We note that n was obtained by optimizing the parameters of the mixed model to fit their measured kernels, with, apparently, n=1 a constrained condition (i.e., the optimization may have forced n=0).
+If the probably constrained n=1 are removed, then n=1.3 to 2.38.
+Given the overall uncertainty, the lower limit is sufficiently close to 1.5, suggesting some confidence in the WALD-modeled lower limit.
+We also note that when Bullock and Clarke fitted a power-law distribution across the entire data set (rather than using the mixed model), the reported values